 According to the National Council on Aging, one in four Americans over 65 falls each year.
 Injury prevention is paramount among this group of homeowners.
 A bathroom remodel should include transitioning from a standard bathtub to a luxe walk-in tub equipped with spa-worthy features like hydrotherapy jets and heated head/neck rests.
 Replacing the shower with a sleek curbless model is on-trend and also a must-have.
 Installing slip-resistant flooring and motion sensors for lights allow for safer movement from room to room.

 Embracing the ease and convenience of single-level living is a priority, and it’s possible to achieve in a larger multi-level home.
-Some two-story floor plans can be remodeled to create a master bedroom and bath on the ground level to reduce trips upstairs and prevent falls.
+Some two-story floor plans can be remodeled to create a master bedroom and bath on the main floor, reducing the need to go upstairs and the potential for falls.
 If significant upper-floor access is a must, installing a home elevator or staircase landing will increase safety and comfort.

 Less time mowing the lawn means more time on the green!
 If the front and back yards are grass and plant heavy, re-landscape these spaces.
 Incorporating more pavers, pathways, and other hardscaping will protect knees and backs without sacrificing beauty.